DHTMLX/gantt-docs/data/desktop/resource_management.md

 ###Expanding resources panel

-It is possible to expand the resources panel to show all the subtasks of a particular resource and their time distribution, by enabling the **fetchTasks** property during initialization of the datastore via the api/gantt_createdatastore.md method:
+It is possible to expand the resources panel to show all the tasks assigned to a particular resource by enabling the **fetchTasks** property during initialization of the datastore via the api/gantt_createdatastore.md method:

 ![Expanded resource panel](desktop/expanded_resource_panel.png)